ROCm/rocm-blogs/blogs/software-tools-optimization/hipify/README.md

 the world.
 These applications, coming from a myriad of science domains, were ported to run on AMD GPUs using the Heterogeneous-compute Interface for Portability (HIP) abstraction layer.
-HIP enables these High-Performance Computing (HPC) facilities to transition their legacy CUDA codes to run and take advantage of the latest AMD GPUs.
+HIP enables these High-Performance Computing (HPC) facilities to transition their CUDA codes to run and take advantage of the latest AMD GPUs.
 The effort involved in porting these scientific applications varies from a few hours to a few weeks and largely depends on the complexity of the original source code.
 Figure 1 shows several examples of applications that have been ported and the